Itishpes

 Itishpes (Итішпес; Итишпес) is a salt lake in the Balkhash-Alakol Basin, part of Balkhash District, Almaty Region, and Moiynkum District, Zhambyl Region, Kazakhstan.

 The lake is one of a number of lakes in the region that are known as Alakol.
 The nearest inhabited places are Burubaytal, Balatopar, Aksuyek and Mirny.

 Geography

 Itishpes is an endorheic lake of the Balkhash-Alakol Depression.
 It lies to the south of Shempek Bay, the southernmost area of Lake Balkhash, northwest of the Taukum desert.
 The border between the Almaty and Zhambyl Regions runs roughly from northwest to southeast across the middle of the lake.
 The lake has five islands.

+River Karasai has its origin in the slopes of the northern section of the Maizharylgan and flows into lake Itishpes from the southwest.

 In years of exceptional high water, when the level of lake Balkhash may reach 342.5 m Itishpes lake connects in the northwest with the southern end of lake Balkhash.

+Flora

 The shores of the lake are low and the surrounding landscape flat and without tree growth except for reeds.